Equity Leaders Institute-(Re)claim, (Re)vitalize, (Re)imagine & (Re)commit: Centering Classroom Teachers in Anti-Oppressive Pedagogy

 Equity Leaders Institutes are transformative two-day learning experiences intended to increase participants’ capacities to advance and sustain equitable practices in teaching and learning.
 Organizations are encouraged to send teams; space is limited to 60 participants, and interested individuals are asked to submit an application online.
-Organizations are invited to register in teams including curriculum administrator, instructional coaches, general and special education teachers, and teachers of English to speakers of other language (TESOL).
+Organizations are invited to register in teams including curriculum administrators, instructional coaches, general and special education teachers, and teachers of English to speakers of other languages (TESOL).
 This year's Institute is designed to empower classroom teachers through the facilitation of anti-oppressive curriculum and instruction.

 Objectives: Participants will: